Rules Regarding Schedules of Pre-1972 Sound Recordings and Notices of Contact Information By Transmitting Entities

-Pursuant to the Classics Protection and Access Act, title II of the recently-enacted Orrin G. Hatch–Bob Goodlatte Music Modernization Act (“MMA”), the U.S. Copyright Office has issued an interim rule regarding the filing of schedules by rights owners listing their sound recordings fixed before February 15, 1972 (“Pre-1972 Sound Recordings”), and the submission of contact information by entities publicly performing Pre-1972 Sound Recordings by means of digital audio transmission as of October 11, 2018 (“Notices of Contact Information”).
+Pursuant to the Classics Protection and Access Act, title II of the Orrin G. Hatch–Bob Goodlatte Music Modernization Act (“MMA”), the U.S. Copyright Office has issued a final rule regarding the filing of schedules by rights owners listing their sound recordings fixed before February 15, 1972 (“Pre-1972 Sound Recordings”), and the submission of contact information by entities publicly performing Pre-1972 Sound Recordings by means of digital audio transmission as of October 11, 2018 (“Notices of Contact Information”).

-The interim rule also specifies that persons may request timely notification of when Pre-1972 Schedules are indexed by subscribing to a weekly email notification service, which will provide a link to the Office’s online database of indexed Pre-1972 Schedules.
+In addition, the final rule specifies that persons may request timely notification of when Pre-1972 Schedules are indexed by subscribing to a weekly email notification service, which will provide a link to the Office’s online database of indexed Pre-1972 Schedules.
 The Office’s searchable database defaults to listing the sound recordings with the most recent index dates first, so individuals should easily be able to identify recently indexed filings.

 Further, the rule also provides that a transmitting entity that was publicly performing Pre-1972 Sound Recordings as of the date of enactment of the MMA could file a Notice of Contact Information before April 10, 2019.
 The Office will post the Notice of Contact Information in a publicly available and searchable online directory.
 The Office cannot accept Notices of Contact Information after April 9, 2019.